sharifm-informatica/markdown-introduction/README.md

 This is a bulleted list of Markdown editors:

+- Windows: ghostwriter or Markdown Monster
 - Mac: MacDown, iA Writer, or Marked 2
+- Linux: ReText or ghostwriter
 - iOS / Android: iA Writer
-- Windows: ghostwriter or Markdown Monster
-- Linux: ReText or ghostwriter
 - Web: Dillinger or StackEdit

-## Document Converter
+## [Pandoc](https://pandoc.org/): the Great Document Converter

 The king of document converters and a very powerful tool on its own is [Pandoc](https://pandoc.org/).
 You can download it from [https://pandoc.org/](https://pandoc.org/).